evan-desu/evan-desu/README.md

 ## 📋 Projects

-[Kinjo](https://github.com/orgs/Kinjo-team/repositories): Kinjo is a travel app that empowers locals to catalogue hidden gems and local businesses in their neighbourhoods in an effort to promote community growth and sustainable travel.
+[Kinjo](https://github.com/orgs/Kinjo-team/repositories) | [**Live Site**](https://www.kinjo-japan.com/): Kinjo is a travel app that empowers locals to catalogue hidden gems and local businesses in their neighbourhoods in an effort to promote community growth and sustainable travel.

 Key Contributions:
    * **Attraction & Business Listing Tools**: Leveraged [React](https://react.dev/) and [TypeScript](https://www.typescriptlang.org/) to develop intuitive user interfaces enabling users to search and list local attractions and businesses.